 I wouldn't take off that which fit snugly,

 So, my favorite shirt was ripped from my back,

 The rest of my clothing ended, just as ugly,

 Triping to door prompted by rod, no slack.

 Jesus came to my rescue, that day,

 That day, set the pace for my life,

 On friendly terms with her, by serving our nation.

 She was only doing her best,

-Short of anger, she passed the Saint's Test.
+Short of her anger, passed the 'Saintly Test.'